section-engineering-education/engineering-education/articles/css-pseudo-classes-and-elements/index.md

 Check out all the Pseudo-elements available and the browser compatibility in the [MDN](https://developer.mozilla.org/en-US/docs/Learn/CSS/Building_blocks/Selectors/Pseudo-classes_and_pseudo-elements) documentation.

 ### Conclusion
 CSS plays a crucial part in frontend web development.
 With concepts such as pseudo-elements and pseudo-classes, web developers now have more exciting options for styling web pages.
 The question of which pseudo-class or element to use depends on what you want to achieve.
 If used wisely, these concepts will bring a cleaner semantic style.
-I appreciate your time to read this article.